microsoft/sqlworkshops-sql2022workshop/sql2022workshop/04_Engine/sqlledger/readme.md

 - SQL Server 2022 Evaluation Edition. **You must configure SQL Server for mixed mode authentication**.
 - Virtual machine or computer with minimum 2 CPUs with 8Gb RAM.
 - SQL Server Management Studio (SSMS).
 The latest SSMS 18.x will work but SSMS 19.x has a new visualization for Ledger tables so the examples in demo 1 were done with the latest SSMS 19.x preview build.
+- Install **Azure Data Studio (ADS)** from https://aka.ms/azuredatastudio.
+T-SQL notebooks are used in this module.

 ## Exercise 1: Using an updatable ledger table